JulianBirch/cljs-ajax/README.md

 * `:handler` - the handler function for successful operation should accept a single parameter which is the deserialized response
 * `:error-handler` - the handler function for errors, should accept an error response (detailed below)
 * `:format` - the format for the request.
 If you leave this blank, it will use `:raw`
-* `:reponse-format`  the response format.
+* `:response-format`  the response format.
 If you leave this blank, it will detect the format from the Content-Type header
 * `:params` - The parameters that will be sent with the request.
 Format dependent: `:edn` can send anything, `:json` and `:raw` need to be given a map.  `GET` will add params onto the query string, `POST` will put the params in the body.
 * `:timeout` - The ajax call's timeout.
 30 seconds if left blank.